-HappyNest is one of the newer real estate crowdfunding platforms, as it was only founded in 2017.
-The founder, Jesse Prince, established the platform with the idea of creating opportunities for everyday investors to make money with real estate.
-It began with a desire to help fellow military families, but it has expanded and is now open to anyone.
+The founder, Jesse Prince, established the platform to create opportunities for everyday investors to make money with crowdfunded real estate.
+It began with a desire to help fellow military families but has expanded and is now open to anyone.

-HappyNest promotes the fantastic potential of real estate investing, particularly that real estate tends to be less volatile compared to investing in the stock market.
-The platform also highlights that it could provide a passive income stream.
+HappyNest promotes the fantastic potential of real estate investing, mainly because commercial real estate tends to be less volatile than investing in the stock market.
+The platform also highlights that it could provide a passive income stream, like most Fundrise alternatives.

-What makes HappyNest great is that you can get started with just $10 per month.
-This makes the platform highly accessible for almost everyone.
-You can simply build your investments, working at your own pace with no maximum caps.
+What makes HappyNest great is that you can start with just $10 per month.
+This makes the platform highly accessible to almost everyone.
+You can build your investments, working at your own pace with no maximum caps.

 Roofstock does have a marketplace fee of 0.5% or $500 if your property offer is accepted.
 You will also need to cover closing costs, property management, and other related costs.

 If you’re an accredited investor, you can also access Roofstock One.
-This has a $5,000 minimum investment, but it allows you to avoid the process of directly buying a property and finding a manager for it.
+This has a $5,000 minimum investment, but it allows you to avoid directly buying a property and finding a manager.

-When you invest in Roofstock One, you’ll own a share of a portfolio of rental properties that will be managed for you.
+When you invest in real estate with Roofstock One, you’ll own a share of a portfolio of rental properties that will be managed for you.
 It offers hands-free real estate investing.

-Groundfloor generates investments for property purchases, renovations, and flip the properties to earn a profit.
+Groundfloor generates investments for property purchases and renovations that are used to flip the properties and earn a profit.
 This strategy does involve a large number of smaller capital investments.

-Groundfloor has a very low $10 minimum investment (like Fundrise) and there are no management fees for maintaining your investment.
-The average returns are 10% or more, but results will vary since you’re investing in individual properties.
+Groundfloor has a very low $10 minimum investment (like Fundrise), and there are no management fees for maintaining your investment.
+The average annual returns are 10% or more, but results will vary since you’re investing in individual properties.

 Unlike many real estate crowdfunding platforms where your money can be tied up for five or more years, Groundfloor focuses on short-term loans that are typically 6-12 months long.

-If you’re not an accredited investor and the above platforms do not appeal to you, there are still some other ways to invest in real estate.
-There are some excellent REITs (real estate investment trusts) available that can allow you to include income-generating property in your portfolio.
+If you’re not an accredited investor and the above platforms don’t appeal to you, there are still other ways to invest in commercial real estate.
+Some excellent REITs (real estate investment trusts) can allow you to include income-generating property in your portfolio.

-The best REIT ETFs allow investors to overcome some of the obstacles preventing many people from getting into traditional real estate investing.
+The best REIT ETFs allow investors to overcome obstacles preventing many people from getting into traditional real estate investing.

 If you have concerns about tying your money up for years, as you would need to with most of the above platforms, a REIT ETF could provide a great solution.
-ETFs are highly liquid, allowing you to buy and sell them at any time, just as you would with a stock share or mutual fund.
+ETFs are highly liquid, allowing you to buy and sell them anytime, just as you would with a stock share or mutual fund.

 Public.com offers fractional shares so anyone can start investing.
 You'll love the social aspect that makes it possible to connect with other investors.
 Get a free stock slice worth up to $300 when you open an account through our link.